cis-ds/course-site/content/notes/text-analysis/predict-song-artist/index.md

 ## Import data

 Our data comes from [#TidyTuesday](https://github.com/rfordatascience/tidytuesday/tree/master/data/2020/2020-09-29) which compiled individual song lyrics from each singer's discography as of September 29, 2020.
-Here we import the data files and do some light cleaning to standardize each file.^[Importantly, the Beyoncé lyrics are originally stored as one row per line per song whereas we need them stored as one row per song for modeling purposes.]
+Here we import the data files and do some light cleaning to standardize each file.[^beyonce]

 ```r